-His church keeps his picture in a pew and prays he won't be deported
+ICE arrested him.
+His church put his photo in a pew so no one would forget.

 Dozens of people facing deportation have taken sanctuary in churches across the United States, according to a report released by activists earlier this year.
 Church leaders are also increasingly accompanying immigrants to court dates and ICE check-ins.

+Even after Bikindou is deported, she hopes an immigration judge will reopen his case and give him a chance to come back.

-At Bikindou's church, leaders have placed the detained immigrant's photo and messenger bag in the pew where he always sits.
-Beside them lies a red clergy stole that Efird says represents the Holy Spirit and justice.
+After his arrest, leaders at Bikindou's church placed his photo and messenger bag in the pew where he always sat.
+Beside them they laid a red clergy stole that Efird says represents the Holy Spirit and justice.

-Each week, Efird said, members sit next to the items in the pew and pray for Bikindou's release.
+Each Sunday, Efird said, members sat next to the items in the pew and prayed for Bikindou's return.
+They will again this Sunday, this time with a heavier heart.

-As he waits to learn his fate, Bikindou says he's also been praying — that his story will send a powerful message, and that he'll be able to return to his home in the United States someday, even if he's deported.
+As he waited to learn his fate this week, Bikindou said he'd also been praying -— that his story will send a powerful message, and that he'll be able to return to his home in the United States someday, even if he's deported.

-But most of all, he said, he's praying for the people from his church.
+But most of all, he said, he prayed for the people from his church.

 "I'm spiritually with them," he said, "even though physically I can't be."